HacKanCuBa/blake2signer/docs/docs/examples.md

         print('Error:', repr(exc), 'expired on', (exc.timestamp + ttl).isoformat())
         # ExpiredSignatureError('signature has expired, age ... > 3600.0 seconds') expired on 2021-05-19T22:50:27+00:00

-        # Since v2.5.0, valid unsigned data as bytes is available in the exception
+        # From v2.5.0, valid unsigned data as bytes is available in the exception
         print('Does it match original data?', serialized_data == exc.data.decode())  # True
     else:
         print('Does it match original data?',   serialized_data == unsigned.decode())  # True